WISTNU/website/content/Events/20200400-Discussion-WeaponsofMathDestruction/index.md

 ## Chapter 6
 <ol>
-<li> Should personality test be used in any capacity in a work environment?
+<li> Should personality tests be used in any capacity in a work environment?
 Why or why not?
 <small>
   <ul>
     <li> “… if we define the goal as a happier worker, personality tests might end up being a useful tool.”
 (Ch 6, p 109)  </li>